Plot vector field from two component grids

 Do NOT clip vectors at map boundaries [Default will clip].

 Modify vector parameters.
 For vector heads, append vector head size [Default is 0, i.e., stick-plot].
-See VECTOR ATTRIBUTES for specifying additional attributes.
+See Vector Attributes for specifying additional attributes.

 Means the azimuths of Cartesian data sets should be adjusted according to the signs of the scales in the x- and y-directions [Leave alone].
 This option can be used to convert vector azimuths in cases when a negative scale is used in one of both directions (e.g., positive down).

-Set pen attributes used for vector outlines [Default: width = default, color = black, style = solid].
+Change the pen attributes used for vector outlines [Default: width = default, color = black, style = solid].

 The theta grid provided contains azimuths rather than directions (implies -A).